-The Effect Of Traffic Violations On Your Privilege To Drive In New Jersey
+The Effect Of Traffic Violations, DUI and DWI On Your Privilege To Drive In New Jersey

 In New Jersey, driving is not considered a right, but a privilege.
 Accumulating too many points on your license and convictions for certain offenses may affect your driving privileges.
 Therefore, we take all traffic offenses seriously and examine each client’s past convictions as well as present charges and defenses to try to preserve this privilege now and in the future.